 Well … the laugh was unexpected.
 Five hundred feet goes by in something under ten seconds.
 Gain my bearings.
 Snow is everywhere.
 Down my jacket.
 Up my pants.
 In my ears.
 Covering my face.
 Check the parts.
 Legs work.
 Was worried about one of them snapping with the snowshoes strapped to the feet.
 That would have - completely - sucked.
 Arms work.
 The pack?
 The pack’s over there.
 Teeth start chattering.
 Covered in snow and cold.

 Get the pack.
-Easier said than done in the tumult of snow.
+Easier said than done in the wreckage of snow.
 Find some nearby trees for shelter and pitch the tent asap.
 Thankfully have the Black Diamond Firstlight with me so it’s just a couple minutes.
 Hypothermia is no fun and need to get out of these wet clothes.
 Boil some water, and get some warm oatmeal in me.
 Rest a bit, and then move down the mountain some more.
 There’s worse weather ahead tonight and every foot further down the mountain will make the night more bearable.

 Settle in for the night.
 Play some music to pass the time.
 Break camp at first light and break a new trail through a foot of new snow back to the Jeep, which is all alone in the parking lot.
 It’s a five-hour drive from the camp of solitude to the Fortress of Solitude and there’s some thinking along the way.